spirpinias/MACS3/README.md

 ## Output

-In your results folder you will find a directory holding .narrowPeak, peaks.xls, and .bed files describing the peaks and locations founding on your genome during analysis.
+In your results folder you will find a directory holding .narrowPeak, peaks.xls, .bed files, and R model (if no peaks are found this model will not be available.
+You will produce an error instructing you how to proceed) describing the peaks and locations found on your genome during analysis.

 ## Source